-If you take it out in the park, everyone will be watching you fly it around.
+If you take it out in the park, many people will be watching you fly it around.
 Just remember not to do anything stupid with it, especially if you’re in a crowded area.
 Many eyes will be on you.

 4) They Are Incredibly Easy to Use

 It’s not hard at all to make the footage of videos like this one.
 You mostly have to be in the right place to get a video this quality of an area this beautiful, and you have to know the basics of how to fly and record.
-The author is not using any special techniques to record this video, but he does have some video editing skill.
+The author is not using any special techniques with his quadcopter to record this video.
+He mostly uses fairly basic video editing skills.

-Although flying a drone is not particularly difficult, you shouldn’t get too cocky your first few times flying it.
+Although flying a drone is not particularly difficult, remember to respect what you are doing with it.
 You still need to be careful around trees, people, and while landing your drone; particularly your first few times.
-Once it’s airborne in open space, it’s very easy to use.
+Once it’s airborne in open space, you’re generally pretty clear.

-Drone guides are everywhere, and the instructions of most drones are very good.
+Drone guides are everywhere, and the instructions of most drones are good enough to get you started.

 5) The Photos and Videos You Can Take Are Absolutely Stunning